schibsted/spid-tech-docs/resources/articles/callbacks.md

 ## Callback responses

 When your client receives callback requests, it should respond with HTTP code `202 Accepted`.
-If the callback does not respond with `202`, SPiD will retry again immediately, and then four more times, with increasing lag time, over the subsequent 25 hours.
+If the callback does not respond with `202`, SPiD will retry again immediately, and then four more times at increasing intervals over the subsequent 25 hours.
 If all of these requests go un-accepted, the callback request will be marked as failed.

 Retries occur after five minutes, fifteen minutes, one hour, twelve hours and again twelve hours.
-There is a thirty second timeout before SPiD quits the connection and considers the request failed.
-Do not synchronously process callback data before responding to the callback request.
+There is a thirty second timeout before SPiD quits the connection and considers the request failed. *Do not synchronously process callback data before responding to the callback request.*

 ## Order status callback